Just the Facts

 All Work and No Play…

 Pets: We’ve had many over the years.
-Currently, we have two cats, Evie and Juno, and a very silly dog named Dave.
+Currently, we have two cats, Evie and Juno, and two very silly dogs, Dave and Janet.

 About the Blog